Session lock

 destroy()

-Destroy the lock surface object
+destroy the lock surface object

 This informs the compositor that the lock surface object will no longer be used.